Robustness of Brain Tumor Segmentation: Materials and Methods

 Since the publication of the U-Net architecture, the encoder-decoder strategy has become the dominant approach in image segmentation.
 Nowadays, almost all new developments in this field are based on architectural modifications of this topology \cite{jegou2017one,isensee2018nnu,myronenko20183d}. \\ In the meantime it is almost impossible to predict which architecture might be suitable for a problem due to the multitude of possible extensions: Each of these possibilities has been tested on a specific data set.
 Unfortunately, it is an inherent part of deep learning that there is an architectural overfit to the data set used - making it almost impossible to decide whether an adjustment is appropriate in a different context.\\ Isensee et al. \cite{isensee2018nnu} implemented a number of these variants and evaluated their usefulness.
 It is not surprising that they found most of these extensions to be pointless in a general context - compared to a well trained U-Net model.
 Overall, they claim that a generic U-Net architecture with a few minor modifications can be sufficient to provide competitive performance.

 \\Probably the only significant difference to the original scheme is a normalization after each convolution layer; see Fig.~\ref{fig:nnU-Net_struc}.
 Obviously, this is fully consistent with current findings that normalization lead to wider optima (with higher generalization performance) in the loss surface \cite{izmailov2018averaging}.
-In order to optimize the performance of the model on BraTS benchmark data, the authors suggest a set of additional extensions.
-In a first step, Isensee et al. optimize the segmentation in a cascadic scheme.
-Here the basic idea is that the whole tumor includes also the tumor core.
-Consequently, the area to be segmented reduces to the complete tumor when tumor fine structures have to be identified.
-In a further adjustment, the authors include more data, namely in-house data (not publicly available) as well as benchmark data from a different challenge.\\ In addition, the authors suggest to apply an unweighted sum of Dice loss and negative log-likelihood as loss function.
-Finally, their toolchain applies a postprocessing step: The replacement of voxels identified as enhancing tumor with necrosis as long as their amount in an image is below some threshold.\\ All in all, each of those steps contributed some improvement to the overall performance \cite{isensee2018nnu}.
+In order to optimize the performance of the model on BraTS benchmark data, the authors suggest a set of additional extensions, see \cite{isensee2018nnu} for more details.
+All in all, each of those steps contributed some improvement to the overall performance \cite{isensee2018nnu}.
 While most of their adjustments had only minor influence on the segmentation performance, the postprocessing step as well as the training on additional data noticeably improved the error metric by $0.032$ (enhancing core) and $0.013$ (complete tumor), respectively.
-Therefore, we deeply believe that their main improvement in performance was caused by the inclusion of more training data, i.e. by reducing the overfit of the model to the training distribution.
+This indicates that their main improvement in performance was caused by the inclusion of more training data, i.e. by reducing the overfit of the model to the training distribution.

-\subsection{NVDLMED: Autoencoder Regularization}
+\subsubsection{NVDLMED: Autoencoder Regularization}